tetherto/lib-wallet/README.md

   })

-  // Start wallet and initialize await wallet.initialize()
+  // Start wallet and initialize
+  // Connect to block source
+  // Add asset to wallet registry await wallet.initialize()

+  // Traverse wallet history of all accounts and sync them.
+This might take a while depending on wallet size await wallet.syncHistory(opts)

-  // Get a new bitcoin address
-  const btcAddress = await wallet.pay.btc.getNewAddress()
+  // Get a new bitcoin address using api below const btcAddress = await wallet.pay.btc.getNewAddress()

 ```